 But don't worry, it's not as scary as it looks.
 Just play around with it a little.
 And read the HELP! files to learn what each of the Pen tools is for.

-you're not familiar with these, go here to learn more about them.
-Tips for creating the highlights:
+go here to learn more about them.

-note If you do not have the same font installed as the one I used in my source PSD file, then the writing on the paper will very likely NOT look the same as the header image above.
+Note: If you do not have the same font installed as the one I used in my source PSD file, then the writing on the paper will very likely NOT look the same as the header image above.
 That's ok, choose your own 'hand writing' style of font from the ones you have installed.

-T I P S
+T I P S:

 And that about does it for this effect.
 I hope everyone enjoys it!